 Retiring at an age as young as 55 is a dream of many Americans.
 However, turning this vision into reality involves some significant financial planning and maneuvering.
-For example, you’ll need to build significant savings, invest your money, account for early withdrawal taxes and more.
-Consider letting a financial advisor help you plan your early retirement, regardless of whether you’re looking to travel the world, spend more time with your family or relax in the sun.
+For example, you’ll need to build significant savings, invest your money, account for early withdrawal taxes and take a lot more into consideration.
+All of this can be complicated but working with a financial advisor can help you plan your early retirement, regardless of whether you’re looking to travel the world, spend more time with your family or relax in the sun.

 Boosting Your Retirement Savings

 Listening to the conventional wisdom on retirement savings can only get you so far.
 However, you’ll have to step it up a notch to reach your retirement goals by 55.
 Of course, the rate at which you can start saving will vary depending on how much you already have saved, your age and how much you think you’ll need in retirement.